jlelong/LaTeX-Workshop-wiki/Install.md

 ### Supported languages

-In addtions to `LaTeX`, [LaTeX-Expl3](https://www.latex-project.org/latex3/code/) is supported.
+In addtions to `LaTeX`, [`LaTeX-Expl3`](https://www.latex-project.org/latex3/code/) is supported. `LaTeX-Expl3` is a language identifier we tentatively use for the so-called "LaTeX3".
+With the `LaTeX-Expl3` mode, syntax highlighting and intellisense for commands of `expl3` are supported in addition to basic features for `LaTeX`.
 You can change the language mode from `LaTeX` to `LaTeX-Expl3` clicking on the language indicator, `LaTeX`, of the satus bar and selecting `LaTeX-Expl3` from the drop-down.
 See an [official document](https://code.visualstudio.com/docs/languages/overview#_changing-the-language-for-the-selected-file).

 [Sweave](https://stat.ethz.ch/R-manual/R-patched/library/utils/doc/Sweave.pdf), [knitr](https://yihui.org/knitr/), and [Weave.jl](https://github.com/JunoLab/Weave.jl) are also supported.
 See [Building a .rnw file](Compile#building-a-rnw-file) and [Building a .jnw file](Compile#building-a-jnw-file) for the details.